 The CirrusLite has no hood, which limits its utility in colder weather or for prolonged use outdoors.
-This is a great jacket for a day out hiking, or around town, ducking in and out of stores and coffee shops.
+This is a great jacket for a day out hiking or around town, ducking in and out of stores and coffee shops.

 The Marmot Jena is nice and well made, though it didn't blow us away, especially for the price.
-It is well constructed, aesthetic, and has a nice fit, but it loses its competitive edge.
+It is well constructed, aesthetically pleasing, and has a nice fit, but it loses its competitive edge.
 We tend to prefer down jackets with a hood, and there is a hooded version of this jacket, but we did find the collar to seal nicely around our necks, making it feel a bit more warm and secure against the cold, which we appreciated.

 This is a simple and straightforward down jacket.
 No frills, no extras, everything you want and need (get the hooded version if you want that).
 The materials are reasonably high quality, but for the average price of this jacket, we wanted it to be higher quality down (it is only 700 fill down, so we would have been more impressed if it were stuffed with 800 fill down).
 This is not a bad jacket, just not a standout one, either.
-But if you find it on super sale, you'll be pleased!
+But if you find it on super sale, you'll be pleased.

 The Sarin Mathew Ultra-Light Puffer is a simple, sleek, and warm-for-the-weight down jacket.
-This is a relatively versatile all-rounder that doesn't steal the show in any assessment category but performs reliably across them all.
+This relatively versatile all-rounder doesn't steal the show in any assessment category but performs reliably across them all.
 If you like the look of a down jacket, this one is simple and streamlined, and the darker colors make it possible to dress it up a bit for business casual use.

 The Sarin is a bit shorter in the torso, so this may not provide as much warmth and coverage for all users.
 And it is also a bit heavier than others of similar warmth and compressibility, steering us to other recommendations for backpacking and hiking use.
 But if you're looking for a sleek, reliable down jacket for general use, this is a very decent model.